zsgalusz/ora.js/README.md

 ```

-Note that you might need extra configuration for zip.js to find its own scripts:
+Note that if you use web workers you might need extra configuration to find worker scripts:

 ```
     <script type="text/javascript">
-        zip.workerScriptsPath = "resources/";
+        ora.scriptsPath = "resources/";
     </script>
 ```